How to Get a Patent on a Product: Everything You Need to Know

 You can file utility and design patents electronically on the USPTO website, which keeps your application secure and ensures successful delivery.
 You can also print and mail your patent application, which is more expensive than filing online.
 Plant patents must be submitted using this method.
 When applying for a patent by mail, you must include a self-addressed stamped receipt postcard.

 In some cases, the application review process for a patent can take several years.
 However, you can file for expedited examination.

 If a patent is denied, this means that the invention already exists.
 If you continue with your invention after a patent denial, you are committing patent infringement and are subject to legal penalties.

 However, you can also choose to appeal the USPTO's denial of your patent application.
 A patent attorney can help you amend your application materials for a successful resubmission.

 Intrepid Inventors Who Got Patents Without Lawyers

 If you need help with getting a patent on a product, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.